In-patient luxury rehab center in Thailand

 What are the treatments available for Ketamine addiction?

-• Detox: the first stage of the treatment process.
+• Detox: This is the first stage of the treatment process.
 Detoxification refers to the cessation of drug use.
 That is when withdrawal symptoms ensue.
-Detox should be performed with medical supervision in order to ensure safety.
+Detox must be performed with medical supervision in order to ensure safety.
 Patients often receive medications that reduce cravings and decrease the intensity of withdrawal symptoms.

-• Inpatient program: also known as a residential program, it is suitable for people with moderate to severe ketamine addiction.
+• Inpatient program: Otherwise known as a residential program, it is suitable for people with moderate to severe ketamine addiction.
 The inpatient program involves living in a rehab center for a specific period, such as 30, 60, or 90 days.
 During the program, patients receive different forms of therapy, including individual therapy, family therapy, and group therapy.
 Different types of behavioral therapy are available, but the most effective approach is cognitive-behavioral therapy (CBT).
 The main goal of therapy is to help patients uncover irrational and negative thoughts that lead to negative feelings and risky behaviors.
 Once a patient identifies these thought patterns, they start replacing them with more positive and realistic alternatives.
-Therapy also helps people with ketamine addiction adopt coping and other skills that help them recover and prevent relapse.
-Besides CBT, other behavioral therapies for ketamine addiction include dialectical behavior therapy (DBT) for mindful awareness and stress management and acceptance and commitment therapy (ACT) that emphasizes commitment and behavior change.
+Therapy additionally helps people with ketamine addiction adopt coping and other skills that help them recover and prevent relapse.
+Besides CBT, other behavioral therapies for ketamine addiction include dialectical behavior therapy (DBT) for mindful awareness and stress management, as well as acceptance and commitment therapy (ACT) that emphasizes commitment and behavior change.

-• Outpatient program: suitable for people with mild to moderate addiction.
+• Outpatient program: This approach is suitable for people with mild to moderate addiction.
 During an outpatient program, a patient doesn’t sleep in a rehab center.
 They just attend therapy sessions while maintaining their employment or returning home afterwards.
-The outpatient program also consists of therapy in an individual or group setting.
-People who have completed inpatient treatment may also start with an outpatient program to support their recovery.
+The outpatient program consists of therapy in an individual or group setting.
+People who have completed inpatient treatment typically start with an outpatient program to support their recovery.